-No natural vegetation will be lost due to the construction of the proposed tree mast as the site is already completely transformed.
-The site selected does not fall within any CBA/ ESA or watercourses.
+No habitat vegetation will be lost due to the construction of the proposed lattice mast as the site is already completely transformed.

 Electricity supply will be from Eskom and no new roads will be constructed as an existing access road will be utilised to gain access to the proposed sit.